Our Travelationship in Review: March 2016

 WTF?
 Did that really just happen?

-We timed our day in Paris so poorly it was ridiculous.
-We forgot to change our timepieces to Paris time (nope, neither of us have our phones set to automatically update), and we read our train departure time incorrectly.
+We timed our day in Paris so poorly that it was ridiculous.
+We forgot to change our timepieces to Paris time (nope, neither of us has our phones set to automatically update), and we read our train departure time incorrectly.
 We ended up losing about 3 hours of the one morning we had in the city.
 Instead, we spent the time rushing to make our train departure, which we made with about 3 minutes to spare.

 LOLs our laugh out loud hilarious moments